-Hey all!
-Nancy – Andrea’s student here!
 I was lucky enough to receive the “Oh She Glows Everyday” cookbook, by Angela Liddon, for Christmas this year.
-My friend must have known I had been eyeing this cookbook in stores already.
+Like the registered dietitian that I am, my friend must have known I had been eyeing this cookbook in stores already.
 I couldn’t wait to get into the kitchen and pick my first dish to share with you today.
 However, it was quite the challenge to pick one recipe, as they all sounded so good.
-At last, I chose the Excellent Eggplant Parmesan – of course – I made it a Low FODMAP Eggplant Parmesan for all you IBS’ers – it’s EQUALLY as delicious as any FODMAP version!
+At last, I chose the Excellent Eggplant Parmesan.
+Here is my version!
+It is both vegan and also low FODMAP for all you IBS’ers.

-The Eggplant slices are coated in a fragrant vegan ‘parmesan’ and then cooked in the oven until crisp and golden brown.
+The Eggplant slices are coated in a fragrant vegan ‘parmesan’.
+They are then cooked in the oven until crisp and golden brown.
 The ‘parmesan’ is prepared with pumpkin seeds (also known as raw peptitas) for a nutty taste, but a nut-free alternative.
 It is then mixed with nutritional yeast, which creates a cheesy flavour.

-Nutritional yeast is a great source of many B vitamins, and often fortified with Vitamin B12, which can often be hard to get enough of in vegan diets.
+Nutritional yeast is a great source of many B vitamins.
+It is often fortified with vitamin B12, which can often be hard to get enough of in vegan diets.
 The combination of the cheesy parmesan crunch and the soft eggplant is what makes this dish a picky eater pleaser.

-I would recommend pairing this dish with a bowl of low FODMAP spaghetti and your favourite low FODMAP marinara sauce!
+I would recommend pairing this easy vegan eggplant parmesan dish with a bowl of low FODMAP spaghetti and your favourite low FODMAP marinara sauce!
 The flavours of a tomato-based sauce with eggplant parmesan is a satisfying combination.
+Or you could also try pairing this easy vegan eggplant parmesan with a bowl of tangy parmesan tomato soup.

 - 1 large eggplant